Bortronx/AnimaPaper/README.md

 - Multiple Monitor support (Maybe ? need some test, I have only 1, coding blindly)
 - Can enable / disable sound while playing and change volume
 - WiP different video on each monitor NOT FULLY IMPLEMENTED Basically the UI and some controls are here but not working, may crash if you try.
+- Launch at Windows Startup (copy shortcut to the current user local Startup).
+- If a video have been loaded previously, next launch will automatically play this video if it is still available (not deleted not moved).

 ## Upcoming